This post may contain affiliate links. Please see my disclosure policy for details.

-It was quoted that it was ‘one which every artist sketches as he passes by’ and most famous artist to sketch it was JMW Turner.
+It was quoted that it was ‘one which every artist sketches as he passes by’ and the most famous artist to sketch it was JMW Turner.

 One of Ambleside’s most famous residents Harriet Martineau moved into “The Knoll” house nearby.

-She wrote a travel guide to the Lake District and mentioned the house as a “the odd little grey dwelling … is the ancient house which is considered the most curious relic in Ambleside of the olden time.”
+She wrote a travel guide to the Lake District and mentioned the house as “the odd little grey dwelling … is the ancient house which is considered the most curious relic in Ambleside of the olden time.”

 Lewis Pinhorn Wood painted the Bridge House in the 19th century and named it “The Cobblers Shop on the Bridge”.